HITECHCRIME/HC_SG169_Emergent/README.md

 [Chorus]
-I’ve been breached ⁣so I’ve put my shields up⁣ Nowadays all reach⁣ just wanna rap⁣
+I’ve been breached ⁣so I’ve put my shields up⁣ Nowadays all reach⁣ I just wanna rap⁣
 ⁣What I looked for in life’s ⁣what I found in trap⁣s Expression till I see bodies drop⁣
 Till I see bodies drop aye⁣

-[Verse}
+[Verse]
 I ran with depression ⁣
 Suppressed learned a lesson ⁣
 Through dancing with devils ⁣